 If you’ve been keeping an eye on the health news the last couple of days you will most likely have seen the results of the latest report on adolescent health by the World Health Organization.
 Adolescent health and well-being are often overlooked.
 It is however, as the WHO put it, “the engine of change in the drive to create healthier, more sustainable societies.”
-At Create we are very excited to have been able to help the WHO highlight this issue across the world.
+At Create, being a medical communications agency, we are very excited to have been able to help the WHO highlight this issue across the world.

 What is it?